Timo9Madrid7/EE4C06Networking/exam_notes.md

     - with the increase of the rewiring probability:
       - the average clustering coefficient decreases
       - the average hop count decreases
-    - the degree distribution is scale-free degree distribution (A scale-free network is a network whose degree distribution follows a power law)
-    - robustness to random node failure
-    - vulnerability to targeted hub attacks and cascading failures

 13. path, walk, connected graph
 14. Pseudoinverse of the Laplacian